Rain does not always fall where humans want it to fall, but we work with it to our own advantage.

 A Water Use Licence or other appropriate authorisation must be obtained from the regional offices.
 Contact details can be found on www.dwa.gov.za (“Customer Care” and “Provincial Customer Care Walk-In Centres”).

-Additional information regarding national norms and standards on water storage for irrigation purposes can also be obtained from the Department of Agriculture, Forestry and Fisheries:
+Additional information regarding national norms and standards on water storage for irrigation purposes can also be obtained from the Department of Agriculture, Land Reform and Rural Development (DALRRD):

 - Directorate: Water Use and irrigation Development Tel: 012 846 8567, DWUID [at] daff.gov.za